lookstechnical/door-surgeon/content/pages/door-and-window-installations.md

       installation throughout West Yorkshire, ensuring your property benefits from enhanced insulation, low maintenance, and a modern look that increases overall property value."
-  - type: hero
+  - type: alert
-    heading: uPVC Window Installation
-    desc: Upgrade your property with our professional uPVC window installation services in West Yorkshire.
-Our uPVC windows are designed for enhanced insulation, low maintenance, and a modern aesthetic that increases overall property value.
-By using state-of-the-art techniques and premium materials, we ensure superior energy efficiency and improved thermal performance, helping you save on energy bills while maintaining a comfortable indoor environment.
-    layout: hero-left-image
-    image: static/images/uploads/install-windows.webp
+    desc: Choosing our composite door and uPVC window installation services means investing in quality, efficiency, and exceptional customer service.
+With years of experience serving the local community, our dedicated team provides tailored solutions that enhance both the functionality and aesthetic appeal of your home.
+Contact us today for a free consultation and discover how our expert installation services can transform your property with superior composite doors and uPVC windows designed to last.
+    heading: Why Choose Us?
 ---